dougthor42/pytest/README.rst

 This is a fork of pytest with enhancements that have been rejected upstream, have stalled there, or are not really fitting.

+This is mainly for getting things done, and having things here that I like better.

+I have started with https://github.com/blueyed/pytest-enhancements, but figured that it is more sane to have a personal fork than a plugin that has to monkeypatch pytest anyway.

+It also allows for having CI etc (in contrast to having this only in a local integration branch).

 ------

 .. image:: https://codecov.io/gh/blueyed/pytest/branch/my-master/graph/badge.svg